Big Data Hadoop Certification Training Course

 As we discussed above, you can also export data from the HDFS to the RDBMS database.
 The target table must exist in the target database.
 The data is stored as records in HDFS.
 These records are read and parsed and delimited with user-specified delimiter.
 The default operation is to insert all the record from the input files to the database table using the INSERT statement.
 In update mode, Sqoop generates the UPDATE statement that replaces the existing record into the database.

 So, first we are creating an empty table, where we will export our data.

-Command to export data from HDFS to relational database is:
+The command to export data from HDFS to the relational database is:

 sqoop export --connect jdbc:mysql://localhost/employees --username edureka --table emp --export-dir /user/edureka/employees

 In object-oriented application, every database table has one Data Access Object class that contains ‘getter’ and ‘setter’ methods to initialize objects.
 Codegen generates the DAO class automatically.
 It generates DAO class in Java, based on the Table Schema structure.

 sqoop codegen --connect jdbc:mysql://localhost/employees --username edureka --table employees

 You can see the path in above image where the code is generated.
 Let us go the path and check the files that are created.